shigechika/py-logger/README.md

 # py-logger

+YANG logger features:
-YANG logger, py-logger can send over 1024 bytes message.
+ - Supports over 1024 bytes message.
+ - Usefull like a logger.
+ - written in python.